anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Security

+* SG supports authorization based on resource tags
+  * Doesn't support resource-based policies
+* With IAM identity-based policies, you can specify allowed/denied actions and resources as well as the condition under which actions are allowed/denied for SG
 * All files in `/opt/ml/` and `/tmp/` can be encrypted with a KMS key
 * In transit, *inter-node training communication* can be encrypted, via console or API when setting up a training/tuning job, which requires the creation of a VPC.
 Increases training time eand cost.
 Complies with regulatory requirements
-* Notebooks are Internet-enabled by default, which can be a security issue.
-If you disable this, the VPC needs an interface endpoint (PrivateLink) or NAT Gateway and allow outbound connections
+* Notebooks, training and inference containers are Internet-enabled by default, which can be a security issue.
+If you disable this, the VPC needs an interface endpoint (PrivateLink) or NAT Gateway and allow outbound connections.
+This prevents S3 access
-* Training and Inference containers are also Internet-enabled by default.
-Network isolation is possible but this also prevents S3 access
+* Notebooks with default IAM role have automatic access to S3 buckets whose name contains "sagemaker"
+* To connect to AWS endpoint from a VPC, use VPC **interface endpoint** using PrivateLink for private connectivity

+---

+Cloudtrail

+* does not monitor calls to SG InvokeEndpoint
+* Provides a record of actions taken by an user/role/service in SG
+* Records are kept for 90 days
+* CloudWatch keeps the SG monitoring statistics for 15 months.
+But console limits the search to metrics that were updated in the last 2 weeks

+---

+To provide access to SG resources:

+* Provide access to externally authenticated users through identity federation
+* Create a role to delegate access to your resources with the 3rd party AWS account

 ### Inference

 * Sagemaker endpoints are by default not open to the public and needs AWS credentials to access it.
 For open-to-the-public-endpoints, use API Gateway
 * Multi-model endpoint works for several models.
 They use a shared serving container which hosts several models.
 Improves endpoint utilization compared with using single-model endpoints, and reduces the deployment overhead.
 To increase availability, add SG instances of the same size and use the existing endpoint to host them
-* You can test out many models on live traffic using Production Variants, to distribute traffic among different models
+* You can test out many models on live traffic using **production variants**, to distribute traffic among different models
-* In production you can set up automatic scaling: set a scaling policy to define target metrics, min/max capacity, cooldown periods
+* Automatic scaling: set a scaling policy to define target metrics, min/max capacity, cooldown periods
 * To have high availability with SG endpoints, deploy multiple instances for each production endpoint and configure VPCs with at least 2 subnets, each in a different AZ

 #### Elastic inference

-* To accelerate inference, cheaper than using a GPU instance
+* To reduce inference latency, cheaper than using a GPU instance
 * Only works for Tensorflow, PyTorch and MXNet pre-built containers.
 ONNX can be used to export models to MXNet
 * Only works with custom containers built with EI-enabled Tensorflow, PyTorch or MXNet
 * Only works with image classification and object detection built-in algorithms